Michigan teen charged in Oxford High School shooting

-The boy's father on Friday bought the 9 mm Sig Sauer used in the shooting, Bouchard said.
-He did not know why the man bought the semi-automatic handgun, which his son had been posting pictures of and practicing shooting, Bouchard said.
+"We are considering charges against both parents and we will be making a decision swiftly,” she said.

+“Owning a gun means securing it properly and locking it and keeping the ammunition separate,” she said.

-The four students who were killed were identified as 16-year-old Tate Myre, 14-year-old Hana St. Juliana, 17-year-old Madisyn Baldwin and 17-year-old Justin Shilling, who died Wednesday.
+The four students who were killed were identified as 16-year-old Tate Myre, 14-year-old Hana St. Juliana, 17-year-old Madisyn Baldwin and 17-year-old Justin Shilling.

-Bouchard said Myre died in a patrol car as a deputy tried to get him to an emergency room.

-A teacher who received a graze wound to the shoulder left the hospital, but seven students ranging in age from 14 to 17 remained hospitalized through the night with gunshot wounds, he said.

 After the attack, authorities learned of social media posts about threats of a shooting at the roughly 1,700-student school.
 The sheriff stressed how crucial it is for such tips to be sent to authorities, while also cautioning against spreading social media rumors before a full investigation.

-Bouchard said the student in custody in the shooting had no previous run-ins with his department, and he was not aware of any disciplinary history at school.
+Sheriff Mike Bouchard said Crumbley had no previous run-ins with his department, and he was not aware of any disciplinary history at school.

 "That’s part of our investigation to determine what happened prior to this event and if some signs were missed, how were they missed and why,” he said.